LinaMaria21/cloud-notes-app/README.md

 Cloud-based app

-It hekoa students keep all their notes in one place because it makes easier to stay organized and manage school work without losing important information.
+It helps students to keep all their notes in one place because it makes easier to stay organized and manage school work without losing important information.

 Features:
 All Notes in one Place